César Tovar: Later life

 After retiring from the major leagues, Tovar played in the Mexican League where he hit .345 in 121 games for the Pericos de Puebla.
 In 1978, he appeared in only 31 games for the Olmecas de Tabasco with a .336 batting average.
 In 1979, Tovar played in the short-lived Inter-American League for the Caracas Metropolitanos and hit .285 for manager Jim Busby.

 Tovar also continued to play in the Venezuelan Winter League.
 He was a player-coach for the Águilas del Zulia team that won the 1984 league championship before going on to win the 1984 Caribbean Series.
 He retired as a player at the age of 45 after two final games in the winter of 1985–86.
 Over a 26-season career in the Venezuelan Professional Baseball League, Tovar appeared in 1,116 games posting a .286 batting average, along with 23 home runs and 399 runs batted in.
 His 1,224 career hits and 1,116 games played ranks fourth in league history.
 As of 2014, he ranked second in runs scored (635) and stolen bases (146), and third in doubles (191).

 After his playing career, Tovar continued to serve with the Águilas del Zulia as a coach where his protégé was future MLB player, Carlos Quintana who called him his "second father".
 He helped support children's charities in Venezuela by collecting baseball uniforms and equipment.
 He also worked as a softball coach for the Venezuelan Horse Racing Authority, which sponsored recreation for its workers and their families.
-In August 1990, he managed the Venezuelan team to a 1–7 last place finish in the Baseball World Cup, which was held in Edmonton, Alberta, Canada.
+In August 1990, he was a coach on the Venezuelan team at the Baseball World Cup, which was held in Edmonton, Alberta, Canada, under manager Domingo Carrasquel.

 Tovar died on July 14, 1994, of pancreatic cancer in Caracas at age 54.
 The level of pride and admiration with which the Venezuelan public held for Tovar's playing career was such that the nation's president, Rafael Caldera, attended his funeral.
 He was inducted into the Venezuelan Sports Hall of Fame in 1996 and the Venezuelan Baseball Hall of Fame in 2003 as part of its inaugural class.
 Tovar was posthumously inducted into the Minnesota Twins Hall of Fame in 2022.